 The State has also just launched a new website to educate the public on the licensure, distribution, sale, and taxation of cannabis in the State, which can be found at https://cannabis.ny.gov.

 Our Firm has extensive experience counseling employers and businesses on a variety of legal and public policy issues.
 If you have any questions related to this Legal Briefing, please contact any member of our Firm at 585-730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. © 2021 Law Offices of Pullano & Farrow PLLC